 - Medical supplies to offer healthcare service for possible or actual COVID-19 positive patients

 - Medical equipment to offer healthcare service for possible or actual COVID-19 positive patients

 - The training/education of workforce offering services for COVID-19

 - Getting access to training, resources, equipment, recruitment, etc. to streamline the workflow

 Although the expenses should be with respect to the COVID-19 treatment or response, HHS stated that it is highly unlikely that the COVID-19 expense goes back to the date before January 1, 2020.

 What are the Lost Revenues that are Attributable to COVID-19?

 HHS also explains this phrase.
 Lost revenue will subject to any financial loss that is incurred due to coronavirus.
 It also includes cases where medical billing companies couldn’t generate revenue for healthcare professionals due to fewer patients visits, canceled or delayed elective medical treatments and procedures, or surging uncompensated loss.

-According to HHS, the dedicated fund can be used to cover that cost too that could be recovered otherwise, as long as it is subjected to coronavirus prevention, response, or planning.
-It implies that that the cost doesn’t have to be specific to coronavirus positive or possible patients, but it just has to be lost due to the pandemic.
+According to HHS, the dedicated fund can also be used to recover costs as long as they are subjected to coronavirus prevention, response, or planning.
+It implies that the expenses don’t have to be specific to coronavirus positive or possible patients, but it just has to be lost due to the pandemic.